Tencent/rapidjson/doc/faq.md

    Instead of copy semantics, move semantics is used in `Value`.
 That means, when assigning a source value to a target value, the ownership of source value is moved to the target value.

-   Since moving is faster than copying, this design decision force user to aware of the copying overhead.
+   Since moving is faster than copying, this design decision forces user to aware of the copying overhead.

 2. How to copy a value?